cgccomeau/Mancala/README.md

 # Mancala

 Project for AP CS A Final, with Nikhil Havanur Spring 2017.
 Java replica of the board game Mancala against a low-level game AI.
+Complete with Report and PPT Presentation.